A Growing Region

 Industrial – Expect More Warehouse Development

 The growth in warehousing and logistics facilities continues to present opportunities for job and economic growth, while presenting challenges to infrastructure, public safety, farmland preservation, and air and stormwater impacts.
 The region’s large amounts of available industrially zoned land and its centralized location, combined with increased globalization, prompts the LVPC to project continued warehouse development.
-Nearly 15 million square feet has been approved since the start of 2016, and another 12 million square feet has been proposed, but not yet approved in the past two years.
+More than $16 million square feet of warehouse space has been approved since the start of 2016, and another nearly 12 million square feet have been proposed, but not yet approved in the past two years.
 That alone suggests that aggressive warehouse development will continue in the near future, although a growing Lehigh Valley labor shortage could stunt some of that growth.

 Of particular concern is warehouse development proposed in areas where infrastructure, including rural roads and bridges, is not sufficient to accommodate such intensive development or the impacts of freight truck traffic.
 To address this challenge, municipalities will need to coordinate their zoning among themselves to direct these uses to the most appropriate locations.
 Additionally, the region should continue to develop a diversified economic development strategy that balances opportunities for growth with the quality of life that distinguishes the Lehigh Valley.